-New developments should therefore look to: i) Reduce the risk of flood through the use of sustainable drainage systems (SuDS) ii) Minimise use of mains water by incorporating water saving measures and equipment, and by designing residential developments so that mains water consumption is reduced in accordance with requirements found in the table overleaf. iii) Promote the use of rainwater harvesting and using dual potable and grey water recycling measures
+The incorporation of sustainable drainage systems (SuDS), that mimic natural drainage and encourage passive infiltration and attenuation, will be encouraged.
+New developments should also look to minimise use of mains water by incorporating water saving measures and equipment, and by designing residential developments so that mains water consumption is reduced in accordance with requirements found in the table overleaf.